 Salmonellosis is a type of food poisoning caused by the Salmonella enterica bacterium.
 There are many different strains of salmonella; the most common types found in the U.S. are Salmonella serotype Typhimurium and Salmonella serotype Enteritidis.

 Symptoms of salmonella food poisoning include:

 Do I Have a Macadamia Nut Recall Lawsuit?

 Again, if you experienced symptoms of food poisoning after eating macadamia nuts, you should contact our law firm immediately.
-You may be entitled to compensation by filing a suit and we can help.
+You may be entitled to compensation by filing a lawsuit and we can help.